jo-quin/battle_ship/README.md

 I want to to specify my ships positions.

 As a player
+So I can properly position my ships
+I should not to be allowed to position ships on the same coordinates

+As a player
+So I can properly position my ships
+I should not to be allowed to put ships outside the grid

+As a player
 So I can declare my shots
 I want to specify a target square on the grid.